Hiking

 McNaughton Trail — 10 miles

 McNaughton Lake Trail follows old logging roads and is gentle with very few steep hills.
 The surface is grass and dirt.
-This is the only trail that has a loop groomed for skating.
+This is the only trail that has a loop groomed for skate skiing.
 The skating loop runs around McNaughton Lake.
+The rest of the trail is groomed for classic skiing.
 This is a very scenic trail and is excellent for a beginner.
 The trail winds around three different lakes.
-There is a shelter with fire ring on the trail.
+There is a shelter with a fire ring on the trail.
 Leashed pets are allowed on this trail only when there is no snow on the ground.
-A daily or annual state trail pass is required for mountain biking and skiing only.
+A state trail pass is required for mountain biking and skiing only.

 Escanaba Trail — 11 miles